bhauman/figwheel-main/docs/docs/editor-integration.md

 complexity in connecting a ClojureScript REPL to your editor is that the environment is just well ... complex.

-The typical path of code that will ultimatedly evaluated in a Browser and eventually returned to an editor.
+The typical path of code that will ultimately evaluated in a Browser and eventually returned to an editor.

 ```